A Comprehensive Guide to Annualized Income Installment Method for Self-Employed Taxpayers

 September 1 to December 3130000

 1. January to March (Period a): Say you earn $5,000 during this time.
 This amount is your AGI for the period (a).
-Multiplying it by the annualisation factor of 4, your projected annual income becomes $20,000.
+Multiplying it by the annualisation factor 4, your projected annual income becomes $20,000.

 2. April to May (Period b): If you earn an additional $5,000 in this period, your total AGI from January 1 to May 31 (period b) is $10,000 ($5,000 from the first period plus $5,000 from the second).
-Multiplying this by the annualisation factor of 2.4, your updated projected income for the year is $24,000.
+Multiplying this by the annualisation factor of 2.4, your updated projected yearly income is $24,000.

 3. June to August (Period c): During these months, let's say you earn $15,000.
 This brings your AGI for the period (c), which covers January 1 to August 31, to $25,000.
 Multiplying this by the annualisation factor of 1.5, your new projected annual income is $37,500.

-4. September to December (Period d): Finally, if you earn $30,000 in this last period, your AGI for the whole year (period d) totals $55,000.
+4. September to December (Period d): If you earn $30,000 in this last period, your AGI for the whole year (period d) totals $55,000.
 This figure is the sum of your earnings from all the periods: $5,000 + $5,000 + $15,000 + $30,000.
 Since the annualisation factor for the period (d) is 1, your total annual income is precisely $55,000.

 Understanding the IRS Underpayment Penalty